canonical/craft-application/docs/howto/partitions.rst

 #.
-Define the list of partitions
+Define the list of partitions.

    Override your :class:`Application <craft_application.Application>`'s
    ``_setup_partitions`` method and return the list of the partitions.